catiegrasse/independent-study/diabetesPaper.md

 | Urinary Tract Infection | 3.686 | 6.205 |
 | Ventilator | 4.906 | 12.276 |

+## Expanded Table 2

 #### The following recreations of tables 2 and 3 from the paper checks for significant differences between populations with and without a specific health condition. p-values were generated using two-sample z-test for the difference of proportions.
 Bolded values indicate that the results were statistically significant (p < 0.01).

-## Recreating Table 2 from the Paper

 | | Non-Diabetes (N = 496.0) | Diabetes (N = 69.0) | p-value |
 | ------------- | ------------- | ------------- | ------------- |